moritztim/simcitybuildit/README.md

 in .apk files the main binary is in Simcity.s3e, this is a lzma compressed file, you can use 7zip to decompress it. in .ipa file the s3e binary is embedded in the main executable, and scrambled somewhat.
 I'll post a decoder later.

 The game data is in .group.bin files.
-These are lz4 compressed, ( `brew install lz4` for the decompressor ).
+These used to be lz4 compressed, ( `brew install lz4` for the decompressor ), however in the latest version they are now encrypted, as confirmed by no lz4 header and a high entropy.
+[DiE](https://github.com/horsicq/Detect-It-Easy) finds that most of the `.group.bin` files are raw deflate streams.
-I'll post a decoder for these later.

 One intereting example i post here: [badwords.txt](badwords.txt). reading through the list you find the usual profanity, but apparently also the 1989 Tiananmen Square massacre, or Tibettan independence are listed as 'badwords'. ( referred to as 'may 35th' - `5月35日`  or `5月35号` ).